outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- Biomarkers of tubular function that are depicted include L-FABP, CysC, and α1M, which are proteins that build up in the urine due to tubular dysfunction
 			- Biomarkers of inflammation that are depicted include IL-6 (increase with ginseng, reishi, bacillus subtilis, lactobacillus plantarum, alanine, cordyceps), IL-10 (increase with ginseng, bacillus subtilis, linoleic acid in most seeds/nuts, cordyceps), IL-18 (increase with palmitic acid in coconut oil, avoid DHA which decreases it), and MCP-1/CCL2, which are produced as part of the inflammatory response to injury
 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7879424/

 		- similarly, a script to identify what 'symptoms/reactions from a specific supplement/diet mean' (like if corticosteroids hurt you, that means you probably had heart damage) would be useful to diagnose conditions without labwork or without reliable tests/known markers which is a lot of conditions

+		- similarly, a script to identify useful possible experiments given possibilities like 'gain of function mutations' would be useful, by identifying which substances might help useful probiotics gain useful functions by growing probiotics in those substances, given how the probiotics interact (if some probiotic produces some useful compound where the substance it was grown in is attached to that compound, which delivers the substance in a useful way, or if probiotics grown in patient's saliva/blood/cancer cell sample gain different functions)

 	- get an air pollution mask, an air purifier that filters out air pollution such as benzene, and a reverse osmosis water purifier, these arent optional for cancer treatment
 		- These are the solutions to avoid chemicals that I've been using: